neopong/NurfUs/README.md

 To get the data, we threw together a quick application to start grabbing as many matchids from the URF Endpoint as possible.
-Once we captured as many matchids as we could we had access to all the match data through the Riot API.
+Once we captured as many matchids as we could we had access to all the match data through the Rito API.
 This application is located under the NurfUsMatchPuller/ directory.

 The site is also designed using [Bootstrap 3](http://getbootstrap.com/) which means it should function